LuLi0077/SDC/Vehicle_Detection/README.md

 :-------------------------:|:-------------------------:
 <img src="https://github.com/LuLi0077/SDC/blob/master/Vehicle_Detection/output_images/heatmap1.png" width="400" height="250">  |  <img src="https://github.com/LuLi0077/SDC/blob/master/Vehicle_Detection/output_images/heatmap2.png" width="400" height="250">

 The "hot" parts of the map are where the cars are, and by imposing a threshold, we can reject areas affected by false positives.
+I also put further restriction on the box size - if it's too small, it can't be a car.
 The outputs are here:

 Image 1                    |  Image 2
 :-------------------------:|:-------------------------:
 <img src="https://github.com/LuLi0077/SDC/blob/master/Vehicle_Detection/output_images/box1.png" width="400" height="250">  |  <img src="https://github.com/LuLi0077/SDC/blob/master/Vehicle_Detection/output_images/box2.png" width="400" height="250">

-I also put further restriction on the box size - if it's too small, it can't be a car.

 ### Video Implementation (`.ipynb`: `Step - 4`)

+#### 1. Sliding window + classifier approach (`.ipynb`: `Step - 4.a`)

+Tracking for identified vehicles/boxes in previous three frames, adding them into newly predicted heatmap in a sliding skill, giving more weight to more recent frames.
+Set threshold to 5.

+#### 2. Keras model approach (`.ipynb`: `Step - 4.b`)

+Instead of using the classifier, predicting with the saved Keras model (`Keras.h5`) and tracking previous boxes.
+This is used for the final project video.

 Here's a [link to my video result](./project_video.mp4)

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
+Things I tried and things can be further tested:
+* Tried different data sources and sampling methods: could incorporate distortion correction and data augmentation
+* Tested different features for the classifier: mix of color channels can be extracted through a better selection process
+* Tested a list of classifiers, mostly with default setting: better hyper parameter tuning or blending of several classifiers may improve the accuracy
+* Tested couple of CNNs: as always, many more existing networks can be tested
+* For the sliding window implementation, a constant window size was used: a better approach would be using bigger windows near the bottom of the image and increse as it gets further away
+* Could leverage [Advanced Lane Detection](https://github.com/LuLi0077/SDC/tree/master/Advanced_Lane_Detection) more to transform perspective and classify vehicles within each lane line.
+And address the issue of false positive on shadowy areas by applying color transforms and gradients.
+* False positive rate can be futher reduced by more robust setting for area of interest, they are hard-coded in this project which may not work well in other situations.
+* Although not relevant for this video, classify and track multiple classes will be more useful in practice, e.g. traffic lights, pedestrians and signs.

+This is a fun project and a lot more can be done.